alankrantas/svelteapp-typescript-go/README.md

 - The frontend is built with [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/) using [TypeScript](https://www.typescriptlang.org/). `@sveltejs/adapter-static` is used to generate a static JavaScript production.
 The CSS styles are provided by [Bootstrap](https://getbootstrap.com/).
 - The backend is built with [Golang](https://go.dev/) - a web server/REST APIs using [gin](https://github.com/gin-gonic/gin) plus the [go-sqlite3](https://github.com/mattn/go-sqlite3) package as the SQLite database driver.
 In theory you can swap the DB driver to the ones you like.
-- A Dockerfile that creates a single container with multi-stage builds (image size ~25 MB).
+- A Dockerfile that creates a single container with multi-stage builds (image size ~26 MB).

 Adam Freeman's original projects use `json-server` on an Express server as mock API services.
 I did not change the spec of the services for the sake of demonstration.
 Right now, like all the original examples, the app only reads product lists and write order data.
-You can use [DB Browser for SQLite](https://sqlitebrowser.org/) to read the database.

 The purpose of project is an experiment to build a small, modern and self-contained full-stack monolithic application, but it is not meant to be a practical template for any real world applications.